 a declaration from an insurance company that liability insurance is in place

 Importing a car in Norway

-If choosing to bring one's car to Norway or to import one, one have to register it with Norwegian plates.
+If choosing to bring a car to Norway or to import one, it's necessary to register it with Norwegian plates.
 To register, one will have to pay both VAT and an import fee.
 Imported (used) cars will need to be cleared by customs, then taken to a roadworthy testing centre in Norway for approval.
 There is a one-off motor vehicle tax payable to the Norwegian Customs Service.
 One can then go to the Norwegian Public Roads Administration with the customs documentation, roadworthy check, AMV tax and registration fees, and valid identification to complete the registration process.

 Car insurance in Norway

 By law, all car owners in Norway must take out liability insurance to cover all possible damages to other people and property in an accident.
-One can take out additional policies that cover damage.
+There are also additional policies available that cover damage.

 Renting a car in Norway

 Some expats prefer to negotiate for long-term leases with their employers rather than buying a car.
 Because of the high costs of buying a car in Norway, many established companies are prepared to rent cars to their new expat employees.